helje5/SwiftyHTTP/README.md

 ###Targets

-Updated to use Swift v0.0.9 (aka Swift 1.1 beta 2)
+Updated to use Swift v0.0.10 (aka Swift 1.1 GM)

 The project includes three targets:
 - SwiftyHTTP